paulo-silva/bank_accouting/README.md

   ```
 </details>

-For some reason, like security issue, you may want to exclude the authorization token, to do it, you can use the following endpoint:
+For some reason, like a security issue, you may want to exclude the authorization token, to do it, you can use the following endpoint:

 <details>
   <summary><b>Excluding authorization token</b></summary>